Esotopo21/TryHackMe-WgelCTF-ctf-writeup/README.md

 Browsing $MACHINE_IP I see the classic welcome page.
 I will launch gobuster

-`gobuster dir -x php -u $MACHINE_IP -w /usr/share/dirb/wordlists/common.txt`
+`gobuster dir -x php,html -u $MACHINE_IP -w /usr/share/dirb/wordlists/common.txt`

 I see some usual stuff along with "sitemap" folder.
 I browse it, it is some sort of blog, while looking trough its pages I will launch gobuster again starting from this path

-`gobuster dir -x php -u $MACHINE_IP/sitemap -w /usr/share/dirb/wordlists/common.txt`
+`gobuster dir -x php,html -u $MACHINE_IP/sitemap -w /usr/share/dirb/wordlists/common.txt`

 Around pages I don't see nothing useful but a form meant to "leave comments" wich seems not to be injectable.